galdor/rebar3-mustache/README.md

 - `template_data_path`: the path of a file containing one or more Erlang maps;
   all maps will be merged during loading.
 Note that this path is treated as a template, using Rebar data as context.
+- `template_data_key`: for multi-application projects, an atom used as key for global template data.
 - `templates` a list of templated files to generate; each entry is a tuple whose first element is the path of the template file, and whose second element is a set of template options.